nikitagorelovreki/reki/docs/USER_GUIDE.md

 ## Getting Started

 ### Accessing the System

-1. Open your web browser and navigate to the CUIS application URL
+1. Open your web browser and navigate to the Reki application URL
 2. Log in with your credentials
 3. You'll be automatically redirected to the Dashboard

 ### System Requirements

 - Modern web browser (Chrome, Firefox, Safari, Edge)
 - Internet connection
 - Login credentials provided by your system administrator